 From that point on, the mosad enjoyed a warm and fatherly relationship with the Rebbe.
 The Rebbe often inquired about even the smallest details, and received detailed reports about the school.
 Not a move was made without the Rebbe’s approval.
 The Rebbe once said, “Der vos iz mir choshed az ich bin a nogei’a b’davar tzu Machon Chana iz gerecht” (Whoever suspects me of being partial to Machon Chana is right).

-At that time, the Rebbe was asked how they should proceed being that things had to be formalized and teachers had to be paid.
+At that time, Rebbitzen Labkowski asked the Rebbe how they should proceed being that things had to be formalized and teachers had to be paid.
 The need for a dormitory had grown, and they had the opportunity to buy a beautiful four-story home on President Street.
 The Rebbe responded with a detailed two-part letter (Igros Kodesh, vol. 27, p.
 343).
-The first part spoke about working with Rabbi Hecht.
+The first part suggested working with Rabbi Hecht.
 In the second part, the Rebbe suggested that they plan a dinner for the school.
-Rabbi Hecht also received a letter from the Rebbe in which the Rebbe asked him to take on the “Z’vulun’ role.”
-Upon receiving the Rebbe’s answer, Machon Chana bought the building so that the girls could live in a Jewish-chassidic environment 24-hours a day.
-The house cost $90,000, a fortune at that time.
-Members of the committee (which included Mrs. Tema Gurary, Mrs. Rivka Chitrik, Mrs. Sara Katzman, Mrs. Kurik, and Mrs. Riva Teleshevsky) worked on a dinner.

 On 10 Shvat 5734, the purchase of the building was completed.
 Five days later, the Rebbe surprised the hanhala of the school.
-Mrs. Labkowski relates:
+Rebbitzen Labkowski relates:

 “On Chamisha-Asar B’Shvat, Rabbi Chadakov called my mother, Mrs. Tema Gurary, and asked whether I felt strong enough to host the Rebbe at the new building (I had given birth two weeks before).
 My mother called me immediately, and naturally, I said yes!
-R. Hecht received a similar phone call, and of course he said yes, too.
+R’ Hecht received a similar phone call, and of course he said yes, too.
 The pressure was enormous.
-I got together a group of ladies who were connected with the school, and we ran over to the building to prepare it for this special visit.
+I gathered a group of ladies who were involved with the school, and we ran over to the building to prepare it for this special visit.
 We hadn’t yet entered the building, which had been neglected.
 Snow covered the path that led to the entrance.
-We began to clean up and someone ran to get a picture of the Rebbe, while another woman brought a picture of Rebbetzin Chana.”
+We began shoveling the snow and tidying up the building.
+Someone ran to get a picture of the Rebbe, while another woman brought a picture of Rebbetzin Chana.”

 “In the meantime, there was another surprise at 770.
 In the afternoon, with no prior warning, the Rebbe came out to the large shul, washed his hands for a meal, and began farbrenging.
 There was great excitement, and some of those present went out to inform their friends and family of the farbrengen.
 The place was quickly packed with people.
 Right after the farbrengen, the Rebbe left 770, accompanied by Rabbi Hecht, and instead of turning left, as he generally did on his way home, the Rebbe turned right and walked towards Kingston.
 The men and Tmimim standing there were curious about this, and they followed behind the Rebbe and Rabbi Hecht to see where they were going.
 So an impressive parade of men accompanied the Rebbe on his visit to Machon Chana.”